cbcrg/tcoffee/docs/tcoffee_manual.rst

-Evaluating Alignments with The CORE index
+Evaluating alignments with The CORE index
 =========================================

 Note that this procedure is now being deprecated and is meant to be replaced by the TCS procedure outlined in the above section

-Computing the Local CORE Index
+Computing the local CORE index
 ------------------------------
 The CORE index is an estimation of the consistency between your alignment and the computed library.
 The higher the consistency, the better the alignment.
 The score reported with every T-Coffee alignment is the concistency score.
 However, if you want to go further and estimate the local concistency (known as the CORE index).
 Simply request one extra output: